Media portrayals of transgender people: Live-action television

-GLAAD and Good Morning America noted transgender characters and themes in Supergirl (2015–Present), The OA (2016-2019), RuPaul's Drag Race (2009-Present), Tales of the City (1993), TransGeneration (2005), Ugly Betty (2006-2010), Dirty Sexy Money (2007-2010), America’s Next Top Model (2008), The Real World (2009), Dancing with the Stars (2011), and Glee (2012-2013).
-Bustle added this, noting the same was the case for the series Transparent (2014-2019), Inside Amy Schumer (2013-2016), and Bad Education (2012-2014).
+GLAAD and Good Morning America noted transgender characters and themes in Supergirl (2015–Present), The OA (2016–2019), RuPaul's Drag Race (2009–Present), Tales of the City (1993), TransGeneration (2005), Ugly Betty (2006–2010), Dirty Sexy Money (2007–2010), America's Next Top Model (2008), The Real World (2009), Dancing with the Stars (2011), and Glee (2012–2013).
+Bustle added this, noting the same was the case for the series Transparent (2014–2019), Inside Amy Schumer (2013–2016), and Bad Education (2012–2014).

+In 2024, the popular Korean Netflix show Squid Game aired a second season featuring a prominent transfeminine character named Cho Hyun-ju, joining the games to pay for her gender affirming surgery.
+While the casting of the character going towards a cisgender man caused controversy, the limitations of the Korean actor pool made Park Sung-hoon the next best choice.
+As such a widely watched show with over 68 million views in the first four days, Hyun-ju brought the character to a worldwide audience, helping to humanize and normalize queer identities and struggles that may not be known to most people.

-In December 2022, Professor Michelle H. S. Ho from the National University of Singapore wrote an article published in Television & New Media discussing the changing ways in which “‘transgender’…tarento [or]…television personalities” are represented in “Japanese Media Culture[.]
-Ho detailed how the “historical context…of trans women in Japan” is connected to the personas of the “onē (queen) and nyūhāfu (new-half)[,]” which are of “come[d]ic…[or] sexual” natures.
-Ho then spotlighted Nishihara Satsuki an “internet celebrity-turned-tarento…who identifies as ‘toransujendā’ (transgender) and” is considered to be a more modern representation “…of trans tarento as entertainers” overall.
-Though Ho acknowledged that Satsuki “…subscribes to ‘transnormativity,’” which relies “‘upon a binary medical model[,]’” she ultimately emphasized how “…Satsuki demand[ed] mainstream media…take trans representation more seriously” as a whole.
+In December 2022, Professor Michelle H. S. Ho from the National University of Singapore wrote an article published in Television & New Media discussing the changing ways in which "'transgender'...tarento [or]...television personalities" are represented in "Japanese Media Culture".
+Ho detailed how the "historical context...of trans women in Japan" is connected to the personas of the "onē (queen) and nyūhāfu (new-half)", which are of "come[d]ic...[or] sexual" natures.
+Ho then spotlighted Nishihara Satsuki an "internet celebrity-turned-tarento...who identifies as toransujendā (transgender) and" is considered to be a more modern representation "...of trans tarento as entertainers" overall.
+Though Ho acknowledged that Satsuki "...subscribes to 'transnormativity,'" which relies "'upon a binary medical model[,]'" she ultimately emphasized how "...Satsuki demand[ed] mainstream media...take trans representation more seriously" as a whole.

 Animated series

 In January 2011, Wandering Son, directed by Ei Aoki and composed by Mari Okada, began airing on Fuji TV's Noitamina programming block.
 The series was praised for educating viewers on gender identity and gender dysphoria as many of the main characters are transgender, including Shuichi Nitori and Yoshino Takatsuki.
-ScreenRant further states that the series accurately portrayed the "strangeness that is puberty" and how this strangeness can "become very dark for trans kids."